 - Clear about how to verify each step as you go

-This is a key skill: breaking down user needs, turning those into requirements, and making sure the requirements are easy to verify when it gets down to code.
-Your capability to do this will depend a lot on your experience writing tickets and working in a developer team.
-But it’s something you can practice.
+This is a key skill: breaking down user needs into requirements that are easy to verify in code.
+How well you do this depends on your experience writing tickets and working with developers — but it’s a practice.
 You just need to start.

 Use Version Control

-Once the branch is in a good state, I’ll ask Cursor or Claude Code to create a new branch for me which implements the same feature without any regressions and has a nice commit history.
-This becomes a very nice log of the feature and makes it easy for the codebase and Git repo to stay maintained.
+Once the branch is in good shape, I ask Cursor or Claude Code to create a fresh branch that implements the same feature with no regressions and a clean commit history.
+The result is a tidy log of the feature, and a repo that stays maintainable.

 Using Code at Work

-There’s this idea that design engineers can come in and make some quick PRs doing CSS tweaks and text copy tweaks.
-But it really depends on the maturity of your codebase, if there are tests, who’s going to be able to support you implementing them.
+There’s an idea that design engineers can drop in and ship quick CSS or copy tweaks.
+Whether that’s actually possible depends on the maturity of the codebase, the test coverage, and who’s around to support you.

-One way to get around this: build tools or maybe look at writing code that you can put in index.html files, or even building small apps in new repos that you can use to demonstrate ideas.
-Build up momentum and your relationship with the engineering teams to navigate how you deploy to production.
+One way around this: build tools, write code in standalone index.html files, or spin up small apps in new repos to demonstrate ideas.
+Build momentum — and your relationship with the engineering team — and you’ll find a path to production.

-This is a bit of an industry-wide shift.
-Lots of engineers are thinking about this.
-If it’s hard for you to understand the codebase and get set up, it’s probably going to be really hard for a coding agent.
-There’s going to be downward pressure on the whole industry to improve and make this easier.
-You can feel the shift coming—making these apps easier to work on is going to be important.
+This is an industry-wide shift, and lots of engineers are thinking about it.
+If it’s hard for you to understand a codebase and get set up, it’ll be hard for a coding agent too.
+Expect downward pressure across the industry to make this easier.
+You can feel the shift coming.

 Use High Quality Models

-Yes, it’s more expensive than something like Sonnet 4.5.
-But you’re worth it.
-In some ways, it’ll probably save you a lot of tokens because it’s going to do smarter things and help fill in your knowledge gaps.
+Yes, it’s pricier than Sonnet 4.5.
+But you’re worth it — and it’ll often save you tokens by doing smarter things and filling in your knowledge gaps.

-Context: the model has a reasonable context window size and can understand and keep track of things within its window Consent: being able to identify risks and problems and giving the user accurate descriptions and seeking consent when it was required.
-Capability, being able to reason effectively, multimodal, act agentically by using tool calls to build its own context
+Previous models impressed me when they hit the 3 Cs: Context (window size, and the ability to understand and keep track of things within its window), Consent (identifying risks and problems, giving the user accurate descriptions, and seeking consent when it’s required), and Capability (reasoning effectively, multimodal understanding, and acting agentically by using tool calls to build its own context).

-Opus 4.5 floored me because it excels at all 3 cs and it introduced me to a fourth C. Consistency.
-It does all those things consistently, all day – till you get tired and go to bed.
-Like you can’t go back to the previous gens because you just know that you’ll just see sparks of what 4.5 is.
+Opus 4.5 floored me because it nails all 3 Cs — and adds a fourth: Consistency.
+It does all of it, all day, until you’re the one who’s tired and needs to go to bed.
+You can’t go back to previous generations after this; you just see sparks of what 4.5 is.

 Compare Yourself to Your Past Self

-In the age of AI, it’s very easy to get caught in hype cycles and feel like you’re getting left behind or that you need to hurry up.
+In the age of AI, it’s easy to get caught in hype cycles and feel like you’re being left behind.
 People keep saying things like “it’s so over” and “you’re not gonna make it.”

-But here’s the thing: if you’ve gotten this far reading this article, you’re on the very edge of this.
-You’re so ahead of the curve.
+But here’s the thing: if you’ve made it this far in the article, you’re on the leading edge.
+You’re ahead of the curve.
 Don’t worry about it.
 Just take it slow.

 Focus on the loop.
-The loop of iteration.
-That’s going to be the through line for all of this.
-People who understand the users, understand divergent and convergent thinking, and can navigate the loop—that’s what’s going to be meaningful long-term for this work.
+That’s the through line.
+People who understand users, understand divergent and convergent thinking, and can navigate the loop — that’s what stays meaningful long-term.

 A Quick Note on iOS and Android Apps